by Ian Bolland

-We are a small team that put a lot of effort to create an innovative medical device to fulfill the unmet medical need gap that exists between the primary care and second-level related to the heart diseases; is an innovative device, we have combined three physiological in a unique way and the output is an algorithm-driven analysis of those signals.
+We are a small team that put a lot of effort to create an innovative medical device to fulfill the unmet medical need gap that exists between primary care and second-level related to heart diseases; is an innovative device, we have combined three physiological in a unique way and the output is an algorithm-driven analysis of those signals.

 What makes the AI tech so advanced?

 Cardio-HART "AI" is the physician´s/clinician´s assistant.
-It is known that at the primary care level, the knowledge and experience with heart disease is limited.
+It is known that at the primary care level, the knowledge and experience with heart disease are limited.
 CHART's AI helps them to provide objective assessment and diagnostic interpretation support, and so bridge the gap between Primary Care and Cardiology Care.

 CHART helps better determine when the patient should be referred to the cardiologist, and why.

-What’s makes this medical device different from others on the market?
+What makes this medical device different from others on the market?